mobilpay/PHP_CARD/README.md

 # NETOPIA Payments API

-## Module Card in PHP language
+## Card Payment Module in PHP language
-This module made to use as an example of immplimentaion for online payment via Card in PHP
+This module made to use as an example of implementation for online payment via Card in PHP

-## Payment Request/Response Flow
+## Generic Payment Request/Response Flow
 <img src="img/NETOPIA_Payments_flow.png">

-The user will redirect from Merchant website to NETOPIA Payments server together with a payment request.
+The user will be redirected from the Merchant's website to NETOPIA Payments server together with a payment request.
+Based on the merchant account settings in NETOPIA's platform, various payment input methods might be displayed (e.g. Google Pay)

 - ### Payment request
     You need to send Payment request to NETOPIA Payments by using **POST Method** including 2 variable **env_key** and **data**
-    - env_key : public key generated upon
+    - env_key : envelope key
 payment encryption
-    - data : Is the payment details in XML structure which presented below, at **Payment Request Structure**
+    - data : encrypted data
+ (see the openssl_seal function in PHP)

-## Where to send Request
+## Where to send the Request
 - Live : https://secure.mobilpay.ro
 - Sandbox : http://sandboxsecure.mobilpay.ro
+(only HTTP POST requests accepted)

 ## Payment Request Structure
-In order to send the payment request to NETOPIA Payments , you need to send the payment data on **POST** method by following structure.
+In order to send the payment request to NETOPIA Payments , you need to encrypt the payment data on **POST** method and encapsulate the information using the following structure.

         <?xml version="1.0" encoding="utf-8"?>
         <order type="card" id="string64" timestamp="YYYYmmddHHiiss">